-Djibouti will 'not allow US to attack Ethiopia' from bases
+Djibouti will 'not allow US to attack Ethiopia' from bases on its soil

 Djibouti Foreign Minister Mahmoud Ali Youssouf tweeted that the US will not be allowed to strike Ethiopia from its military bases inside the country, following reports that Washington was considering using one of its bases there to strike targets in Ethiopia.